- Education and Training: networking

 - Sustainable Communities: local and regional food systems, quality of life

-The Hoosier Harvest Market, a non-profit farmer owned co-operative, was formed in 2013.
+The Hoosier Harvest Market, a farmer owned co-operative, was formed in 2013.
 Made up of 20 farmers, the co-op provides local farm products for direct to consumer purchase through their online store.
 The market has a goal to expand offerings into off seasons and for low-income or “at-risk” families.

 Working under the guidance of three farms, Berry Goods Farm, Nature’s Gift, and Cameron Farms, a plan was established to provide produce to the local hospital, Hancock Hospital.
 Hospital patients are “prescribed” produce bags by their doctor and are provided with a voucher for either a large bag (for a family of four) or a small bag (for a family of two) to be picked up at the local farmers market twice a month.
 Once a month, bags also include eggs.
-This program will offer prescribed patients multiple educational opportunities with brochures inside each bag and in-person demonstrations.
+This program offers prescribed patients multiple educational opportunities with brochures inside each bag and in-person demonstrations.
 Hancock Hospital entered into an agreement with HHM to provide bags for the winter of 2017/2018, giving the farms an increase in market opportunities and a steadier revenue stream.

 All farms involved in this project have committed to growing their produce using sustainable practices, utilizing greenhouses, high tunnels and pastured egg production.